Introduction

 Additionally, various companies offer commercial support packages for Postgres, providing professional assistance and ensuring smooth operation for critical systems.

-6.2 Oracle Database Community and Support
+6.2 Oracle DB Community and Support

-Oracle Corporation offers robust commercial support for Oracle Database, with various support tiers tailored to different needs.
+Oracle Corporation offers robust commercial support for Oracle DB, with various support tiers tailored to different needs.
 Enterprises can benefit from 24/7 technical assistance, software updates, and access to My Oracle Support, a comprehensive knowledge base.

 While the Oracle community is not as extensive as Postgres due to its proprietary nature, the available resources and support from the vendor itself make up for it.